Close

 • The Fund invests primarily in global listed infrastructure and infrastructure-related equity securities or equity related securities worldwide.
 Investments in infrastructure projects may involve risks including projects not being completed on time and within budget, changes in environment laws and regulations.

-• The Fund’s investments may be concentrated in a single and limited/specialist sector or in fast growing economies which may have higher volatility or greater loss of capital than more diversified portfolios.
+• The Fund’s investments may be concentrated in small number of companies/countries, a single country/sector, a specific region, a limited/specialist sector, or in fast growing economies which may have higher volatility or greater loss of capital than more diversified portfolios.
 The Fund may also expose to RMB currency and conversion risk.

 • Small/ mid-capitalisation securities may have lower liquidity and their prices are more volatile to adverse economic developments.